 International trade is ultimately dependent upon the smooth working of the international monetary system.
-Yet over the pas two years that system has been repeatedly buffeted by crises of confidence in the stability of the system itself.
-The European Community and its member states have played a cooperative and constructive role during those recurring crises.
-The member states of the Community have also accepted substantial devaluations of the U.S. dollar vis-à-vis their currencies.
-After March 1973 the currencies of six Community Countries (1) have been floating jointly in relation to the dollar.
-Since the monetary crisis of May-August 1971 the currencies of Community members have been modified by approximately the following amounts vis-à-vis the dollar as of 1 July 1973: (+ = revalued, - = devalued)
+Yet over the past two years that system has been repeatedly buffeted by crises of confidence in the stability of the system itself.
+The European Community and its Member States have played a cooperative and constructive role during those recurring crises.
+The Member States of the Community have also accepted substantial devaluations of the US dollar vis-à-vis their currencies.
+After March 1973 the currencies of six Community countries have been floating jointly in relation to the dollar.
+Since the monetary crisis of May-August 1971 the currencies of Community members have been modified by approximately the following amounts vis-à-vis the dollar as of July 1, 1973: